Skip to contents

 nmc

-An integer specifying number of samples in posterior chains
+An integer specifying the number of samples in posterior chains.

 niter